Dogger Bank Wind Farm: Dogger Bank A and B

 The first phase was called Dogger Bank Creyke Beck A and B. The original plan called for two offshore wind farms each generating up to 1.2 GW of electricity, with a total installed capacity of up to 2.4 GW.
 They would connect to the existing Creyke Beck substation near Cottingham, in the East Riding of Yorkshire.
 The two sites lie 131 km from the East Yorkshire coast.
-Dogger Bank Creyke Beck A will cover an area of 515 km2, and Dogger Bank Creyke Beck B will cover an area of 599 km2.
+Dogger Bank Creyke Beck A will cover an area of 515 km2 and Dogger Bank Creyke Beck B will cover an area of 599 km2.
 Planning consent was granted for up to 400 turbines on 17 February 2015.
 These two projects were owned by SSE and Equinor, in December 2020 Eni acquired 20% stake.
 ABB was chosen for the HVDC power transfer cables to shore.

 On 21 September 2020, it was announced that Dogger Bank A and B will use 190 GE Haliade-X 13 MW offshore wind turbines over both sites, meaning that 95 turbines will be used on each site.
 The availability of upgraded Haliade-X turbines rated at 13 MW rather than 12 MW means that each site will be capable of generating up to 1.235 GW, for a total of 2.47 GW.
 Turbines will be pre-assembled at Able Seaton Port in Hartlepool, an activity that will lead to the creation of 120 skilled jobs at the port during construction.
-Turbine installation commenced in August 2023 at Dogger Bank A. Power Purchase Agreements (PPA) for 15 years were signed in November 2020.
+Turbine installation commenced in August 2023 at Dogger Bank A. Power Purchase Agreements for 15 years were signed in November 2020.
 Offshore cable laying started in April 2022.
 Installation of the turbine foundations was started in July 2022.

 In April 2023, SSE announced that the world's first unmanned High Voltage Direct Current (HVDC) substation had been installed at Dogger Bank A, with similar infrastructure to be completed for Dogger Bank B and C.

 A 107m long wind turbine blade failed during commissioning of the Dogger Bank A wind farm.

-Dogger Bank A wind farm is expected to be complete in the second half of 2025.
+Dogger Bank A wind farm was expected to be complete in the second half of 2025.
+On 16 February 2026, SSE reported in its "Weekly Notice of Operations – Rev 206" that all 95 turbines had been installed.

+Dogger Bank B wind farm is expected to be complete in 2027.
+As of 27 July 2026, SSE reported in its "Weekly Notice of Operations – Rev 173" that 33 out of 95 turbines had been installed.